RimMirK/RimMirK/README.md

 ### 🤖 Telegram Bot Development

-I also create **Telegram bots on request** — for personal, community, or business use.
+**Telegram bots on request** — for personal, community, or business use.

 #### ✅ What I can do:
 - Bots of simple to medium complexity — no crypto-trading, but I can try making store bots, utilities, etc.